fsmiamoto/fsmiamoto/README.md

 ## Hello world 💻

-I'm a fan of open source software that really likes to learn new stuff.
+I'm a fan of FOSS that really likes to learn new stuff!

 Currently a student of Electronics Engineering at [Universidade Tecnológica Federal do Paraná](https://utfpr.edu.br).